jgcfyidev/jgcfyi/content/1-Relationship.md

 [memory](https://www.mdpi.com/2071-1050/14/19/11870#:~:text=Unlike%20historical%20memory%E2%80%94a%20collection,memory%20alive%E2%80%9D%20%5B32%5D.),
-tradition, and a connection to our home places are exactly the things that have traditionally produced lighter individual burdens of choice in the past---but ironically they themselves are now [outsourced](https://folklife.si.edu/) to the institutional structures whose [depersonalizing abstractions](https://sociology.fas.harvard.edu/pages/culture)
+tradition, and a connection to our home places are exactly the things that have traditionally produced lighter individual burdens of choice in the past---but ironically, they themselves are now [outsourced](https://folklife.si.edu/) to the institutional structures whose [depersonalizing abstractions](https://sociology.fas.harvard.edu/pages/culture)